aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/5-submit-data-to-chain.md

 Now we can head over to our app, and add a new list!

-**Note:** keep in mind that we haven’t handled our UI in case an account has created a list, we will do it in the next section.
+> **Note:** keep in mind that we haven’t handled our UI in case an account has created a list, we will do it in the next section on [handling tasks](./6-handle-tasks.md).